mmiguerodriguez/eci-n2-2023/README.md

 5. Graceful Termination: After the client completes its interaction, it will gracefully terminate.
 You can then terminate the processes by pressing CTRL+C.

-# Example Usage
-Here's an example of how you might use JaTyC for verifying Java source code with this specialized protocol:

-# Compile your Java code (replace with your actual compilation command)
-javac FileClient.java FileServer.java

-# Run JaTyC using the provided .sh file
-./run_jatyc.sh

-# Start the server
-java FileServer

-# In a separate terminal, start the client
-java FileClient

-# After the client finishes, terminate the processes with CTRL+C

 Acknowledgments
 This project utilizes the Java Typestate Checker (JaTyC) library.
 Special thanks for their contribution to the Java development community.